 Believing that a good place to start developing practical, achievable and desirable solutions to sustainable living is where you live-as well as believing that by sharing our skills and resources we can help others achieve sufficiency in their basic and higher-level needs (a ‘distribution of surplus’, ‘fairshare’ principle), the volume of Australia-based work engaging TerraCircle consultants has steadily increased in recent times.

 Projects undertaken by TerraCircle in Australia include:

 - writing the Living Smart manual for the Living Smart course offered by local government

 - development of a policy on community food gardening for Randwick City Council

 - production of policy directions on community gardening for Marrickville Council

 - community garden consultation for Coffs Harbour City Council, meeting with the Coffs Coast Local Food Alliance and a participatory site planning workshop for a new community garden

-- public workshop on permaculture design for Waverley Council
+- a public workshop on a permaculture design for Waverley Council

 - workshop at Charles Kernan Reserve Food Garden for the City of Sydney

 - community engagement crew for the Live Green House exhibition for the City of Sydney